 If you’re interested in moving to Phoenix, AZ, check out these living in Phoenix pros and cons:

-The pros of living in Phoenix, Arizona
+The pros of living in Phoenix, AZ

 Besides its spaciousness and vibrant population, there are some equally big reasons for what Phoenix is known for and why people are so drawn to this Sonoran desert city.
 The pros of living in Phoenix include:

 - Close proximity to nature

 - Easy access to other major cities

 - A lively arts district

 - Easy parking

 The cons of living in Phoenix, AZ

 While Arizona’s capital is certainly a great place to live, it’s important to consider the following cons of the area as well, including its: